robbert-vdh/yabridge/README.md

   downloaded to your downloads directory and run the installer directly.
 You may also have to manually terminate the ISO driver installation process when installing Native Access for the first time to allow the installation to proceed.
-Some Native Instruments .iso files contain hidden files, and installer will fail unless you mount the .iso file with the correct mounting options.
+Some Native Instruments .iso files contain hidden files, and the installer will fail unless you mount the .iso file with the correct mounting options.
 To do this, first run
   `udisksctl loop-setup -f ~/Downloads/<filename>.iso` to load the .iso file,